RetroDECK/ES-DE/USERGUIDE.md

 **Delete** _(Files only)_

-This will remove the actual game file and its gamelist.xml entry, as well as any media files.
+This will remove the actual game file, its gamelist.xml entry, its entry in any custom collections and its media files.
 A prompt will be shown asking for confirmation.
 The deletion of folders is not supported as that would potentially be a bit dangerous, instead use the appropriate operating system tools to handle deletion of folders.

 ## Screensaver